 Allowable investments under the pension fund's investment policy consist of marketable equity and fixed income securities conforming to investment guidelines that include mutual funds, exchange traded funds or other comingled investment vehicles that invest in such securities.
-Funds may also be invested in the high yield sector (bonds below investment grade) provided the investment is made in mutual funds and does not comprise more than 5% of the equity portion of the portfolio.
 Professional money managers are employed to manage the assets allocated to them.
 The Town's Retirement and Pension Board are responsible for overall investment policy.
 Any change in investment manager must have their approval.